pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/07_Example.md

 }
 ```

-Now if you reload the Pimcore panel, you will see new menu item in Tools menu:
+After reloading the Pimcore panel, you will see the new menu item in Tools menu:

 ![Extension Example menu item](../../img/Extensions_new_menu_item.png)